KaelSM/timercountdown/README.md

 open to any solution about fixing any bug or issue as well as suggestions on what to add next

+## Installation
+- Clone the repository to your local machine.
+- nstall the required dependencies by running pip install -r requirements.txt.
+- Run the application by executing python manager.py in your terminal.
+- Open your web browser and navigate to http://localhost:5000.

 ## Set Date